neondatabase/website/content/docs/get-started-with-neon/regions.md

 ## Select a region for your Neon project

 You can select the region for your Neon project during project creation.
+See [Setting up a project](../setting-up-a-project).

 All databases created in a Neon project are created in the region selected for the project.

 ![Select region image](./images/project_creation_regions.png)